lizhu1126/UNet-bony-orbits/README.md

 # 3.Usage
 ## 3-1.segmentation
 The code for segmentation is in the folder of "0 segmentation".
-You can find out how to use it in this repository[UNet++](https://github.com/4uiiurz1/pytorch-nested-unet)
+You can find out how to use it in this repository [UNet++](https://github.com/4uiiurz1/pytorch-nested-unet)

 ## 3-2.automatic measurement of the area and height of the segmented bony orbit
 The code for segmentation is in the folder of "1 calculation".